On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Introduction

-This paper is an attempt to understand how causal directions affect generalization ability in the UDA/SSL setting.
-We specify generative models for both causal learning and anti-learning problems with the notion of potential outcome random variables under parameterised settings.
-We then characterize the excess risk under different distribution shift conditions (including no distribution shift in SSL).
-Our main results show that in causal learning, the unlabeled target data do not contribute to the prediction and the source sample contributes to decrease the excess risk only when $P(Y|X)$ does not change between source and target domains.
-In anti-causal learning, the unlabeled data are always useful, but the source data are partially useful in terms of the convergence rate for excess risk, depending on the distribution shift conditions.
-To achieve better generalization ability in domain adaptation, we need to cogitate about the effectiveness of training data and learning complexity.
+Our main results reveal that in the causal learning scenario, the unlabelled target data do not contribute to the prediction, and the source data only aids in reducing the excess risk when the conditional probability distribution $P(Y|X)$ remains consistent between source and target domains.
+Conversely, in anti-causal learning, unlabelled data are always useful.
+However, the usefulness of the source data, in terms of the convergence rate for excess risk, is contingent on the distribution shift conditions.
+In situations where the causal relationship between the feature and the label is unknown, improving generalization capability in domain adaptation requires careful consideration when making predictions from either a causal or anti-causal direction.
+This understanding enables us to design more efficient learning algorithms that are equipped to handle the challenges presented by complex real-world learning problems.